Getting started

 Connecting your first repository

-From your dashboard, select Add repository and authenticate with GitHub.
+From your dashboard, select Add repository and authenticate with GitHub, GitLab, or Bitbucket.
 Scryable will request read-only access to the repositories you choose.
 You can connect multiple repositories and filter between them at any time.

-Once connected, Scryable reads the full git history for paid repositories, or the most recent 90 days for repositories on the free tier.
+Once connected, Scryable reads your full git history.
 The initial import typically completes within a few minutes for most codebases.

 Your repositories appear in the sidebar filter immediately after import.
 Any commits pushed after connection are ingested automatically.